ClassiCube/MCGalaxy-Plugins/README.md

 | **XP** | Adds an XP leveling system.

 #### Utilities
-These plugins are tools to designed to help staff, improve server quality, and automate tasks.
+These plugins are tools designed to help staff, improve server quality, and automate tasks.

 | Name | Description |
 | ------------- | -----|